chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 And `meters / squared(second)`.

-You can call any of these quantity makers to make a quantity.
+You can call any of these quantity makers to make a quantity, and we'll automatically generate the correct unit label.
 The fluidity of combining units and prefixes to make new units makes the library a delight to use.

 Au was the only library I knew with this kind of composability for about a year, although most of that time predates our open source release.
-Happily, this is no longer the case: the V2 interfaces of mp-units are every bit as fluently composable as Au.
+Happily, this is no longer the case: the V2 interfaces of mp-units are every bit as fluently composable as Au, _and more_, thanks to C++20's non-type template parameters.
 I don't know of any other libraries that come close, though.

 ---